-1.4.3 National Planning Policy in England is detailed in the National Planning Policy Framework (NPPF).
-The last revised version of the NPPF (July 2021) includes the following three paragraphs on trees and development, with paragraph 131 giving weight to the retention and planting of trees on development site and paragraph 180 giving specific protection to Ancient Woodland, Veteran and Ancient trees:
+1.1.1 National Planning Policy in England is detailed in the National Planning Policy Framework (NPPF).
+The last revised version of the NPPF (December 2023) includes the following three paragraphs on trees and development, with paragraph 136 giving weight to the retention and planting of trees on development sites, especially street, park trees and community orchards and paragraph 186 giving specific protection to ancient woodland, veteran and ancient trees:

-'NPPF Para.
-131: Trees make an important contribution to the character and quality of urban environments, and can also help mitigate and adapt to climate change.
-Planning policies and decisions should ensure that new streets are tree-lined, that opportunities are taken to incorporate trees elsewhere in developments (such as parks and community orchards), that appropriate measures are in place to secure the long-term maintenance of newly-planted trees, and that existing trees are retained wherever possible.
+NPPF Para.
+136: 'Trees make an important contribution to the character and quality of urban environments, and can also help mitigate and adapt to climate change.
+Planning policies and decisions should ensure that new streets are tree-lined1, that opportunities are taken to incorporate trees elsewhere in developments (such as parks and community orchards), that appropriate measures are in place to secure the long-term maintenance of newly-planted trees, and that existing trees are retained wherever possible.
 Applicants and local planning authorities should work with highways officers and tree officers to ensure that the right trees are planted in the right places, and solutions are found that are compatible with highways standards and the needs of different users'.

-'NPPF Para.
-174: Planning policies and decisions should contribute to and enhance the natural and local environment by:
+NPPF Para.
+180: 'Planning policies and decisions should contribute to and enhance the natural and local environment by:

-b) recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits of the best and most versatile agricultural land, and of trees and woodland'.
+b) recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits of the best and most versatile agricultural land, and of trees and woodland';